codahale/veil/docs/design.md

   N ← Rand(16)                                   // Generate a random nonce.
   C ← N                                          // Write the nonce. state ← Mix(state, "nonce", N)                 // Mix the nonce into the protocol.
-  H ← KǁN_QǁN_P                                  // Encode the DEK and params in a header.
+  H ← KǁN_Q                                      // Encode the DEK and params in a header.

   for Q_R_i in [Q_R_0,…,Q_R_n]:
     (state, N_i) ← Derive(state, "header-nonce", 16) // Derive a nonce for each header.